-Those students choosing option (2) are required to pass a voice proficiency examination by the end of the junior year or continue to enroll for voice until the voice proficiency examination is passed or until
+Those students choosing option (2) are required to pass a voice proficiency examination by the end of the junior year or continue to enroll for voice until the voice proficiency examination is passed or until graduation.

-- Students seeking degrees that require secondary piano must pass a minimum of four semesters of secondary piano in order to graduate.
+- 9 Students seeking degrees that require secondary piano must pass a minimum of four semesters of secondary piano in order to graduate.
 Bachelor of Music Education candidates who follow the instrumental (winds, strings, or percussion) major requirements and Bachelor of Music Church Music majors are required to pass the four levels of the piano proficiency examination or enroll for piano each semester until all four levels of the examination are passed or until graduation. - 10.
-Ensemble Requirements: Instrumental (band) majors must participate in the Marching Band (fall) and either Wind Ensemble or the Symphonic Band (spring).
-These requirements apply to each semester of enrollment, with the exception of the professional education semester.
+Ensemble Requirements: Instrumental wind and percussion majors are required to enroll in Marching Band or Wind Ensemble (fall) and Wind Ensemble or Symphonic Band (spring).
+Music Education majors are required to participate in Marching Band each fall of enrollment, with the exception of the professional education semester.

 Vocal principals, Musical Theatre majors and Bachelor of Music Education Choral majors must participate in Concert Choir each semester of enrollment.
 BME candidates are exempt during the professional education semester.
 Bachelor of Music in Church Music majors must participate in an ensemble each semester of enrollment (Vocal Emphasis: Concert Choir.
-Instrumental Emphasis: fall Marching Band then spring either Wind Ensemble or Symphonic Band.
+Instrumental Emphasis: Marching Band or Wind Ensemble (fall) and Wind Ensemble or Symphonic Band (spring).
 Keyboard Emphasis: Concert Choir or fall Marching Band then spring either Wind Ensemble or Symphonic Band.)
 All students on vocal scholarships must audition for Ouachita Singers, Ouachita Sounds, and Women's Chorus.
 Those selected by audition will perform with at least one of these three groups.
 Students not selected to perform in any of these groups will satisfy their ensemble requirement through participation in Concert Choir.
 Bachelor of Music in Music Theatre majors are required to have four semesters of Musical Theatre Workshop.